eaustin6/Mega-to-Google-Drive-1/img/img.md

-# Images Used 📥: Why you are viewing this!
-Totally useless (For Record only!)
+# Images Used 📥:

+Why you are viewing this!
+It is totally Useless (For Record only!)

 [Image 1:](https://github.com/TheCaduceus/Mega-to-Google-Drive/blob/main/img/70.png?raw=true) (MD 1)